 - Is Leader: Determines if the individuals in this role are considered leaders within the group.
 This option enables additional functionality within Rock. - Receive Requirements Notifications: Individuals in this role will receive notifications of group members who do not meet the group's requirements.
-This only applies if you've configured the Send Group Requirements Notification job. - Can View: This gives the members of this role the ability to view the group information in various group toolbox blocks. - Can Edit: Allows members to edit group information in various group toolbox blocks. - Can Manage Members: Individuals with this role will be able to manage group members (e.g., change their role, status, etc.) regardless of the security settings on the group itself. - Is Check-in Allowed: Available as of Rock v16.7, this simply indicates if people in this role can check in.
-If this option is disabled, people assigned to this role can't check into groups of this type even though they are members of the group.
-Note, this only applies if the Check-in Rule is set to "Already Enrolled In Group" in your check-in Area configuration.
-See the Checking Out Check-in manual for additional details. - Minimum Required: Rock allows you to have rules on how many individuals can have certain roles.
+This only applies if you've configured the Send Group Requirements Notification job. - Can View: This gives the members of this role the ability to view the group information in various group toolbox blocks. - Can Edit: Allows members to edit group information in various group toolbox blocks. - Can Manage Members: Individuals with this role will be able to manage group members (e.g., change their role, status, etc.) regardless of the security settings on the group itself. - Minimum Required: Rock allows you to have rules on how many individuals can have certain roles.
 This setting configures the minimum number of individuals who must have this role.
-This will keep you from deleting a group member if the deletion will drop the number of individuals with this role below the minimum.

-- Maximum Allowed: This setting is like the minimum but limits the number of people who are allowed this role.
+This will keep you from deleting a group member if the deletion will drop the number of individuals with this role below the minimum. - Maximum Allowed: This setting is like the minimum but limits the number of people who are allowed this role.
 For instance, you might configure a group type to only allow one person to be the leader.
 You can also use this option to limit the number of adults in a family.
 A family is a group type. - Default: When someone is added to a group, this will be the default role they'll be assigned to.
 Note: Some blocks will have a block setting that overrides this default.
 This setting will handle cases when a block does not provide an overriding setting.